Cekcyn: History

 Cekcyn historically was also named Ciechocinek and Ciechocin Polski.
 In 1301 King Wenceslaus II of Poland enfeoffed the village to his chancellor Piotr Święca.
 Later on, in the early modern period, it was a royal village of the Polish Crown, administratively located in the Tuchola County in the Pomeranian Voivodeship.

-During the German occupation of Poland (World War II), in 1940 and 1943–1944, the Germans carried out expulsions of Poles, whose farms were then handed over to Germans as part of the Lebensraum policy.
+Following the German-Soviet invasion of Poland, which started World War II in September 1939, it was occupied by Germany until 1945.
+In 1940 and 1943–1944, the Germans carried out expulsions of Poles, whose farms were then handed over to Germans as part of the Lebensraum policy.
 Three Polish families were enslaved as forced labour to serve Germans in Cekcyn and another nearby village.
+The local Polish police chief was murdered by the Russians in the Katyn massacre in 1940.
 In 1942 the Germans renamed the village to Seehaupten to erase traces of Polish origin.
 After the war the historic name Cekcyn was restored.